 Drug and alcohol overdose is an increasing health problem in the United States.
-If you have recently completed a detox program, you may be at advanced risk for relapse and overdose.
+If you have recently completed a detox program in Austin, you may be at advanced risk for relapse and overdose.
 Before we get into some preventative tips, let’s first discuss the basics of overdose, symptoms to look for, and risk factors after detox.

 What Is an Overdose?